stashed/mongodb/docs/mongodb-replicaset.md

 gcs-repo-replicaset   true        3.844 KiB   2                14s                      10m
 ```

-Now, if we navigate to the GCS bucket, we will see backed up data has been stored in `demo/mongodb/sample-mgo-rs` directory as specified by `spec.backend.gcs.prefix` field of Repository crd.
+Now, if we navigate to the GCS bucket, we are going to see backed up data has been stored in `demo/mongodb/sample-mgo-rs` directory as specified by `spec.backend.gcs.prefix` field of Repository crd.

 > Note: Stash keeps all the backed up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

 ## Restore MongoDB ReplicaSet

-We will restore the database from the backup we have taken in the previous section.
-We will deploy a new replicaset database and initialize it from the backup.
+We are going to restore the database from the backup we have taken in the previous section.
+We are going to deploy a new replicaset database and initialize it from the backup.

 **Deploy Restored Database:**

 Now, we have to deploy the restored database similarly as we have deployed the original `sample-psotgres` database.
 However, this time there will be the following differences:

 - We have to use the same secret that was used in the original database.
-We will specify it using `spec.databaseSecret` field.
+We are going to specify it using `spec.databaseSecret` field.
 - We have to specify `spec.init` section to tell KubeDB that we are going to use Stash to initialize this database from backup.
 KubeDB will keep the database phase to `Initializing` until Stash finishes its initialization.

 Below is the YAML for `MongoDB` crd we are going deploy to initialize from backup,